A Celebration Of Tradition And Modernity: A Guide To Thailand’s Best Cultural Events In Autumn & Winter

 Founded in 2007, Bangkok Design Festival is an event that celebrates the talents of the world’s most acclaimed and up and coming designers.
 Featuring a range of exhibitions, lectures and award ceremonies, this event is an international attraction for both professionals and enthusiasts alike.
 Following Thailand’s tragic flood in 2011, the event that year was delayed until 2012, and therefore held a particular poignancy when it did take place, investigating some of the stories and perspectives of the devastating disaster.
 Since then, attendees have awaited with anticipation to see what subsequent years would bring – and 2015 certainly did not disappoint!
 See the full festival line-up here.

 Chiang Mai: 25 November 2015

 Coinciding with Loi Krathong, which sees thousands of floral displays in the shape of lotuses floating on water, Yi Peng is a world renowned event that takes place in Chiang Mai and has spectators look to the stars as a sky of lanterns ascend to the heavens.
 Although both festivals hold different historical significance to the Thai and Lanna kingdoms respectively, today they are somewhat united as a celebration of appreciation and respect, allowing visitors of Chiang Mai to witness the awe-inspiring sights of a sky and sea of lights.

 Film | The World Film Festival of Bangkok

 Presenting a captivating list of independent movies from filmmakers from around the world, The World Film Festival of Bangkok focuses on both emerging talents and acclaimed cinema masters.
-Screening the genres of short films, experimental movies, documentaries and animation productions, the festival is centred on the ‘non-mainstream’ side of the industry, and the its programme includes notable events such as master class workshops and talks with industry professionals.
+Screening films from within the genres of short films, experimental movies, documentaries and animation productions, the festival is centered on the ‘non-mainstream’ side of the industry, and its program includes notable events such as master class workshops and talks with industry professionals.